23skdu/bind9_alpine/README.md

 # bind9_alpine
-Alpine based docker container for BIND9
+Docker based on the latest Alpine and official BIND9 Alpine package